seb821/espRFLinkMQTT/README.md

 - Uptime published on MQTT server every 5 minutes
 - OTA firmware update from webserver
 - Send commands from web interface with possibility to setup a predefined user list
-- Change easily serial interface to be used : hardware serial RX/TX, software serial on user defined pins, or a mix ; by default it listens to RFLink MEGA on ESP RX pin and writes to RFLink MEGA with software serial on ESP GPIO2/D4
+- Change easily serial interface to be used : hardware serial RX/TX, software serial on user defined pins, or a mix ; by default it listens to RFLink MEGA on ESP RX pin and writes to RFLink MEGA on ESP TX
 - Handles negative values for fields TMP, WINCHL, WINTMP
+- Handles HUM as an integer
 - Check data received is ASCII
 - Possibility to publish only a list of user IDs to MQTT server.
-In addition, possibility to publish only on data change but still to publish after a user defined time frame (disabled by default - change USER_ID_NUMBER and USER_IDs to enable)
+In addition, possibility to publish only on data change but still to publish after a user defined time frame (disabled by default - change USER_ID_NUMBER and USER_IDs to enable).
+Possibility as well to defined a different ID to be published (usefull when a device gets a new ID after battery change)
 - Possibility to force a specific ID for devices changing frequently ; it applies to a specific name/protocol, which means there should be only one device around using this protocol (change USER_SPECIFIC_IDs)
 - Show setup information on web interface plus last received / published time for each defined USER ID
 - Use of [ESP Easy](https://github.com/letscontrolit/ESPEasy) CSS for nice web interface